Roberto Burle Marx: Career

 Roberto Burle Marx founded a landscape studio in 1955 and in the same year he founded a landscape company, called Burle Marx & Cia.
 Ltda.
 He opened an office in Caracas, Venezuela in 1956 and started working with architects Jose Tabacow and Haruyoshi Ono in 1968.
-Marx worked on commissions thorough out Brazil, Argentina, in Chile and many other South American countries, France, South Africa, Washington D.C. and Los Angeles.
-Additionally his artwork can be found displayed throughout the city of Rio de Janeiro "it is an open-air museum of works displaying his unmistakable style, one wholly his own" (Montero 2001 p.
-29).
-Roberto Burle Marx's 62-year career ended when he died June 4, 1994 two months before his 85th birthday.
+Marx worked on commissions throughout Brazil, Argentina, in Chile and many other South American countries, France, South Africa, Washington D.C. and Los Angeles.
+Additionally his artwork can be found displayed throughout the city of Rio de Janeiro "it is an open-air museum of works displaying his unmistakable style, one wholly his own."
+Roberto Burle Marx's 62-year career ended when he died June 4, 1994, at age 84.

 He spent time in the Brazilian forests where he was able to study and explore.
 Burle Marx was one of the first Brazilians to speak out against deforestation.
 This enabled him to add significantly to the botanical sciences, by discovering new rocks and plants for example.
 At least 50 plants bear his name.
 Marx was also involved in efforts to protect and conserve the rain forest from the destructive commercial activities of deforestation for bananas and other crops and clear cutting of timber.